 Meet Our Champions

-The Global Goal awards are an annual recognition of remarkable individuals taking action to help achieve the Global Goals by 2030.
+The Goalkeepers Global Goals Awards are an annual recognition of remarkable individuals taking action to help achieve the Global Goals by 2030.

 Learn more about the work of these three champions in conversation with our Goalkeepers lead, Blessing Omakwu and co-chair, Melinda French Gates.
 In this special interview, Melinda makes a surprise appearance to ask questions and thank our award winners for the work they do that continues to inspire peers and world leaders alike.

 In 2015, Jenifer Colpas came face-to-face with the water crisis while volunteering in rural areas of Colombia.
 Jenifer is the Co-Founder and Executive Director of Tierra Grata, a social enterprise that develops low-cost, easy-to-install solutions providing access to clean energy, safe water, and sanitation to rural communities in Colombia.

 “I'm understanding my country in practice, not just reading something on the news,” she says.
 To date, her team has managed to reach about 10,000 people through tangible health and hygiene improvements to rural areas in Colombia.
 Access to private toilets also means that women and girls are protected from sexual harassment and health problems brought on by contaminated water sources.
 Together, this empowers families to make safe and sustainable choices.

 Satta is the founder and executive director of Action for Justice and Human Rights (AJHR) — a youth-led non-governmental organization in Liberia.
 AJHR advocates for human rights especially on issues of gender-based violence and child marriage.